Columbus Girls Academy – Georgia

 Along with individual and group counseling, this assigned counselor is also responsible to ensure a smooth delivery of all of CGA’s services to the student and family.
 The counselor is the point of contact for the family, available to answer questions and give updates on the students progress.

 Group counseling occurs on a regular basis, allowing students an opportunity to grapple with and resolve commonly faced issues.
 Students learn to constructively express their thoughts, ideas, and questions in an environment where each member is accepted and respected.
 Group counseling is not utilized to scrutinize individual members or to glorify past poor decisions.

 Each evening, residents attend an Evening Group Time.
 This special time of sharing is staff directed and designed to promote growth and unity in the dorm.
 Some of the topics that may be discussed include: Positive Peer influence, Accountability, Personal Responsibility, Peer Reconciliation and Conflict Resolution.

 Columbus Girls Academy is committed to the continued success of its students.
-Prior to completion of the program a Parent/Student contract will be developed by the counselor, student, and family.
-The goal of the contract will be to define and uphold the boundaries within the home.
+Prior to completion of the program, a Parent/Student contract will be developed by the counselor, student, and family.
+The goal of the contract will be to define and uphold the boundaries of the home.
 Topics included in the contract include the re-establishment of trust, specific responsibilities, guidelines, conflict resolution, educational goals, and spiritual commitments.
 Columbus Girls Academy will work with the student and family to set up a support system at home before the student graduated the program.

 Emerging Leaders Program

-Columbus Girls Academy is not only interested in recovery, but has also recognized the need to train up the next generation of leaders.
-The Emerging Leader’s program is an extended training program designed to identify, equip and train emerging leaders through mentoring, curriculum, and training though an on-site internship.
+Columbus Girls Academy is not only interested in recovery but has also recognized the need to train up the next generation of leaders.
+The Emerging Leader’s program is an extended training program designed to identify, equip and train emerging leaders through mentoring, curriculum, and training through an on-site internship.
 Columbus Girls Academy typically has 8-10 students from its student body enrolled in the program.
 The ELP is a voluntary opportunity that is available to students enrolled CGA.
-Students who are accepted into the ELP have a three month internship with CGA after graduation.
+Students who are accepted into the ELP have a three-month internship with CGA after graduation.